 To help in that respect, he had an advanced prosthetic called the C-Leg fitted.
 It is a microprocessor knee (MPK) joint designed to help above-knee amputees walk with greater stability.

-This was done using an invasive surgery called Osseointegration - a procedure where an artificial implant is permanently anchored and integrated into bone - this was scheduled to be carried out in September 2019.
+This was to be done using an invasive surgery called Osseointegration - a procedure where an artificial implant is permanently anchored and integrated into bone - and was scheduled to be carried out in September 2019.
 First, a full replacement of his left hip was carried out due to the damage caused by the intense chemo sessions.
 Still, Brad stayed the course to return to golf.

 After the procedure, Brad's quality of life changed immeasurably.
 As far as golf goes, quite simply, if he had a regular prosthetic right now, he wouldn't be golfing.
-In his first-round back, he managed a 78, and now he manages to play 3 times a week and, where physically possible, squeeze in an extra day of practice.
+In his first-round back, he managed a 78, and now he now plays 3 times a week and, where physically possible, squeezes in an extra day of practice.

 During a round, he may have difficulty from time to time with slipping on slopes, but other than that he focuses on rhythm and balance and that helps him play his best golf.
 We asked Brad whether he thought he has become a better ball striker after surgery then before, and he was certain he had, focusing on tempo and balance had produced a more predictable shot, and more consistent scoring.
 A lesson for us all!